Q: Why should an employer participate in the TriShare pilot project?

 A:

-Employers must have their headquarters in Branch, Genesee, Hillsdale, Jackson, Lenawee, Livingston, Monroe, or Washtenaw county.
+Employers must have their headquarters in Branch, Genesee, Hillsdale, Ingham, Jackson, Lenawee, Livingston, Macomb, Monroe, Oakland, or Washtenaw county.

 Q: Do employees and child care providers need to live or be located in these counties to be eligible?